 A central \emph{quality} measure of expansion of an infinite family of $d$-regular graphs $\set{X_i}_{i \in \mathbb{N}}$ is the second largest singular value of its normalized adjacency matrix, which we denote by $\lambda(X_i) \in [0,1]$.
 We say that a family $\set{X_i}_{i \in \mathbb{N}}$ is $\lambda$-expanding, for some fixed $\lambda < 1$, if $\lambda(X_i) \le \lambda$ for every member $X_i$ of the family.
 The smaller is the expansion parameter $\lambda$, the more spectrally expanding is the family.
 (For simplicity, we will sometimes discuss single graphs rather than families, and say that $X$ is a $(d,\lambda)$-expander if it is $d$-regular and satisfies $\lambda(X) \leq \lambda$.)

 A random $d$-regular graph with $d\geq 3$ is easily shown \cite{Pinsker73} to be $.99$-expanding with high probability, giving rise to the existence of expanding families.
-The quest to explicitly construct bounded degree expanders started with Margulis' paper \cite{Mar73}, and has been an extremely active research area in the past half century.
-Today we have a large arsenal of constructions and tools to establish expansion which are quite different in nature, algebraic, analytic, combinatorial, and mixtures of these (for a short survey of this wealth see~\cite[Sec 8.7]{Wigderson18}), and we will discuss a few of them below.
+The quest to explicitly\footnote{{See~\cref{def:explicit} for a formal definition.}} construct bounded degree expanders started with Margulis' paper \cite{Mar73}, and has been an extremely active research area in the past half-century.
+Today, we have a large arsenal of constructions and tools to establish expansion which are quite different in nature---algebraic, analytic, combinatorial, and mixtures of these (for a short survey of this wealth see~\cite[Sec 8.7]{Wigderson18})---and we will discuss a few of them below.

-Returning to the main discussion, all different constructions above yield $d$-regular $\lambda$-expanding families with {\em some} specific constants $d$ and $\lambda$.
+All the different constructions above yield $d$-regular $\lambda$-expanding families with {\em some} specific constants $d$ and $\lambda$.
 Now, a large variety of structural and algorithmic applications call for optimizing both parameters, and understanding the best trade-off between them.
-One example which is directly related to this paper is the study of random walks on expanders sometimes used for randomness-efficient error-reduction of probabilistic algorithms, and also in the construction of randomness extractors.
-The surprising {\em expander Chernoff bound} of Gillman \cite{G93} informally says that a sequence of {\em highly correlated} $k$ vertices along a random walk in a $(d,\lambda)$-expander, is almost as good a sampler as a sequence of $k$ {\em independent} vertices.
-Saving randomness calls for minimizing the degree $d$, while improving the quality of the sample requires minimizing the expansion parameter $\lambda$.
+One example which is directly related to this paper is the study of random walks on expanders, sometimes used for randomness-efficient error-reduction of probabilistic algorithms, and also in the construction of randomness extractors.
+The surprising {\em expander Chernoff bound} of Gillman \cite{G98} informally says that a sequence of {\em highly correlated} $k$ vertices along a random walk in a $(d,\lambda)$-expander, is almost as good a sampler as a sequence of $k$ {\em independent} vertices, {with respect to empirical sums}.
+Saving randomness calls for minimizing the degree $d$ while improving the quality of the sample requires minimizing the expansion parameter $\lambda$.